idelchi/godyl/docs/configuration/inference.md

 ## Using Hints

-Hints help Godyl choose the right asset to download, especially when multiple similar assets are available.
+Hints help `godyl` choose the right asset to download, especially when multiple similar assets are available.
 For example:

 {% raw  %}